ng-Classic/ng-classic/packages/compiler-cli/src/ngtsc/typecheck/README.md

 Step 2 in this algorithm is made possible by the `TemplateTypeChecker`'s APIs for retrieving `Symbol`s for template nodes.
 A `Symbol` is a structure describing the TCB information associated with a given template node, including positions within the TCB where type information about the node in question can be found.

 For example, an `ElementSymbol` contains a TCB location for the element type, as well as any directives which may be present on the element.
 Such information can be used by a consumer to query TypeScript for further information about the types present in the template for that element.
-This is used in the Angular ClassicLanguage Service to implement many of its features.
+This is used in the Angular Classic Language Service to implement many of its features.

 ## The type checking workflow